-" Sat 4 Indians commenced the celebration by

-shooting guns last night.
-This morning

-Andrew hoisted two flags, one old and

-tattered, below a new and small one.
+"Sat 4 Indians commenced the celebration by shooting guns last night.
+This morning Andrew hoisted two flags, one old and tattered, below a new and small one.

-At noon we fired a national salute

-Evening Indians had a dance, Fair + hot
+At noon we fired a national salute Evening Indians had a dance, Fair + hot on a sick child last night.
+Allen went

 " Su 5 Fair AM.
 Showery PM.
 Rainbow.